runtimeverification/k/USER_MANUAL.md

 character followed by an attribute name or klabel, then only sentences that have that attribute name or productions that have that klabel attribute will be imported by that declaration.
-For example, if I say `imports FOO.bar`, then only productiosn whose klabel attribute is `bar` or whose attribute list contains the `bar` attribute will be visible to the importing module.
+For example, if I say `imports FOO.bar`, then only productions whose klabel attribute is `bar` or whose attribute list contains the `bar` attribute will be visible to the importing module.
 Note that all rules, constructors, and sorts declared in that module will still exist in the final interpreter.